sudoaj/PerosnalBudget/README.md

 ## Usage Guide

 ### 1. Set Up Your Template
-- Navigate to the "Template" tab
+- Open the app and expand the **Budget Template** section in the Dashboard view.
 - Add your recurring income sources (salary, freelance, etc.)
 - Add recurring bills (rent, utilities, subscriptions)
 - Add typical expenses (groceries, entertainment)
 - Set up savings goals and debt payments

-### 2. Create Budget Periods
+### 2. Create and Manage Budget Periods
-- Go to the "Periods" tab
+- Go to the **Budget** view (now the first menu item)
-- Click "New Period" to create a budget period
+- Use the inline Period Manager to create, edit, or delete budget periods
 - Choose date range (typically aligned with pay periods)
-- The system will clone your template items
+- The system will clone your template items for each new period

 ### 3. Track Your Budget
-- Use the "Dashboard" to view your active period
+- Use the **Budget** view to manage your active period
 - Mark items as paid/unpaid as you complete transactions
 - Monitor your net balance in real-time
 - Get warnings if expenses exceed income

-### 4. Manage Your Data
+### 4. Dashboard & Data Management
+- Expand the **Dashboard** section to view analytics and summaries
-- Export your data for backup or analysis
+- Expand the **Data Management** section to export/import/clear your data
-- Import previous backups
-- Clear all data to start fresh

 ## Project Structure